Greece has ratified all major anti-bribery and anti-corruption international conventions:

 Although not binding, the case law of the Greek Supreme Court (Areios Pagos) may be used as a means of interpreting the Greek criminal provisions.
 Moreover, several enforcement agencies and regulatory bodies have issued guidelines over the years in respect of anti-corruption regulation, best practices, signs of irregularity of transactions, etc. In addition to the guidelines issued by regulatory bodies (eg, the Bank of Greece, the Hellenic Financial Intelligence Unit (FIU), the Capital Market Commission), business associations in sensitive industries (eg, healthcare) are proposing guidelines to their members, recommending best practices, evaluating market statistics, sharing experience from other jurisdictions, etc.

-In respect to bribery, the new code establishes five offences.
+In respect of bribery, the new code establishes five offences.
 Notably, there are separate provisions on:

-On this basis, active bribery where the receiver of the bribe is a politician or a state officer or a judge or arbitrator is classified as a felony punishable with a custody sentence of up to ten years' imprisonment.
-If the receiver is an ordinary public employee, bribery for unlawful acts is a felony punishable by imprisonment of five to eight years, whereas bribery for lawful acts constitutes a serious misdemeanour punishable by imprisonment of up to three years or a monetary sentence.
+On this basis, active bribery where the receiver of the bribe is a politician or a state officer or a judge or arbitrator is classified as a felony punishable with a custody sentence of up to ten years’ imprisonment.
+If the receiver is an ordinary public employee, bribery for unlawful acts is a felony punishable by imprisonment for five to eight years, whereas bribery for lawful acts constitutes a serious misdemeanour punishable by imprisonment for up to five years or a monetary sentence.

 Trading in influence and bribery in the private sector are also classified as misdemeanours, with sentences of up to five years.